 Great UX portfolios have a clear cover (or landing page, if you have an online portfolio).
 This cover page is the first thing your readers will see and, therefore, your only shot of making your first impression stick.

 In some cases, your cover page is the only thing recruiters take the time to see.
 It is also an opportunity for you to do some personal branding.
-Why not try and stand out from the crowd by designing a logo?

 Include the following on your landing page and cover.

+- Who you are and what your role is.
 Companies and recruiters are looking for a candidate to fill a particular role.
 So, for example, if you’re a UX designer, you need to show that right away.
 One way to do that is to have a nice header on top of your page where you introduce yourself and your role.

 Remember the questions from the previous section?
 Your answers come into play here.
 What design work do you want to do more often?
 Mention it in your role here!

+- Your design skills.
 After you’ve introduced yourself, you have to state what it is you can do.
 For example, are you a great UX designer, an expert in facilitating design sprints, or a visual designer with a unique style?
 Let your readers know!

 Once again, your answers from above are critical here.
 What skills make you a unique candidate?
 Your cover page is the place to let the world know.

+- How recruiters can reach you.
 Imagine a recruiter has visited your portfolio website.
 He now knows who you are and what you do.
 Because of that, he is interested in hiring you.